CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 This is the group project of Skinning topic in the course of CMPUT414

-## Pinocchio Citing
+## Pinocchio Code

+Pinocchio prototype was written by Ilya Baran and Jovan Popovic.
+Details for the implementation and algorithms used can be found in their paper paper "Automatic Rigging and Animation of 3D Characters" SIGGRAPH 2007.

 The readme and license information for Pinocchio are available in the Pinocchio directory.

-Authors of the code: Ilya Baran and Jovan Popovic, from their paper "Automatic Rigging and Animation of 3D Characters" SIGGRAPH 2007.
+The files from Pinocchio are:

-## Dual Quaternion Library Citing
+## Dual Quaternion Skinning Library

+The Dual Quaternion Skinning Library was created by Rodolphe Vaillant-David.

-The code used for creating, manipulating, and transformting with dual quaternions is available in the following files:
+The code provides the functionality necessary for creating, manipulating, and transformting with dual quaternions.
+The files encompassing this library are:
 * dual_quat_cu.hpp
 * mat3.hpp
 * point3.hpp